-The next application round will be open from June 30th until July 31st at 5:00PM.
+The next application round will be October 2016.

 - Questions are welcome at any time during the application period.
 For RAQC funding, please contact Matt Mines by email or at 303.629.5450x210.
 For CEO funding, please contact Zach Owens by email or at 303.866.3279.

 - All applications must be completed and submitted online.

 - The Evaluation Committee will review applications.
 The Evaluation Committee is not responsible for any lost proposals, however, you will receive a confirmation that your proposal has been submitted.

 - Applicants are encouraged to complete proposals in word format, save, and then transfer information to the online application.
 Applicants should print the completed online application and keep a copy on file.
 A word formatted version of the application can be found in the Application section above.